Maxjuco/Virtual-Resume/README.md

 <br><br><br>

 <B>Installation :</B>
-- Download the compressed files
+- Download the compressed files Virtual_Resume (lastest version, not in the OLD_Build file)
 - extract in a folder
 - launch the application by double clicking on CV- Virtuel.exe
 </br></br></br>